 Please visit the Library or e-mail library@dctc.edu if you have any questions about our online resources or if you'd like help finding articles on your topic.

-Points of View Reference Center features opinions on more than 400 social issues, from 3D gun printing to zoos and circuses.
+Points of View Reference Source features opinions on nearly 600 social issues, from 3D gun printing to zoos and circuses.
 For each topic, you'll find an overview and point and counterpoint opinion essays.

-Basic Searching tutorial for Points of View Reference Center
+Basic Searching tutorial for Points of View Reference Source

 Here are just a few of the ebooks about writing and composition you'll find in our EBSCO eBook Collection: